banzaicloud/pipeline/README.md

 [![Docker Automated build](https://img.shields.io/docker/automated/banzaicloud/pipeline.svg)](https://hub.docker.com/r/banzaicloud/pipeline/)

 _Banzai Pipeline, or simply Pipeline is a tabletop reef break located in Hawaii, Oahu's North Shore.
-The most famous and infamous reef on the planet is forming the benchmark by which all other waves are measured._
+The most famous and infamous reef in the universe is the benchmark by which all other waves are measured._

-_Pipeline enables developers to go from commit to scale in minutes by turning Kubernetes into a feature rich application platform integrating CI/CD, centralized logging, monitoring, enterprise-grade security and autoscaling._
+_Pipeline enables developers to go from commit to scale in minutes by turning Kubernetes into a feature rich application platform integrating CI/CD, centralized logging, monitoring, enterprise-grade security, cost management and autoscaling._

 - [Pipeline](#pipeline)
   - [Cloud providers](#cloud-providers)